-Yo-Yo Ma Surprised Bystanders In Mumbai With A Mini Concert
+Yo-Yo Ma Surprises Bystanders In Mumbai With A Mini-Concert

-World-renowned Chinese-American cellist Yo-Yo Ma has recorded more than 100 albums, received 19 Grammys, won the Presidential Medal of Freedom, and most recently, performed a sold-out concert at the National Centre for the Performing Arts in Mumbai, India.
+World-renowned Chinese-American cellist Yo-Yo Ma has recorded more than 100 albums, received 19 Grammys, won the Presidential Medal of Freedom and, most recently, performed a sold-out concert at the National Centre for the Performing Arts in Mumbai, India.

-But on Tuesday evening, most onlookers knew none of his accomplishments — or even who he was — as he gave an impromptu recital on the Marine Drive Promenade in the southern part of the city.
+But on Tuesday evening, most onlookers knew none of his accomplishments — or even who he was — as he gave an impromptu recital on the Marine Drive promenade in the southern part of the city.

 The 20-minute performance – amid the sound of cars in traffic – consisted of vignettes from J.S.
-Bach's Suite No. 1 for Solo Cello.
+Bach's Suite No. 1 for solo cello.

 After the 63-year-old finished, he shook hands with people in the crowd and walked into his five-star hotel across the street, according to the Mumbai Mirror.